ki-editor/ki-editor/docs/docs/normal-mode/selection-modes/syntax-node-based.md

 The following selection modes are based on the syntax node of the file, which are powered by [Tree-sitter](https://github.com/tree-sitter).

-## Token

-Keybinding: `t`

-Token as in parser terminology, which represents the basic atoms of a syntax node.

-It is useful for example, to select the name of the current variable (or identifier to be more general).

 ## Syntax Node

 This is one of my favourite selection mode, as it enable structural editing.